Frequently Asked Questions

 How Does The Academic Resource Program Fit Into Long Island University?

-The Academic Resource Program is a part of the Learning Support Center in the Division for Student Success.
-The Academic Resource Program is only available on the LIU Post Campus.
+The Academic Resource Program is part of the Learning Support Center and is only available on the LIU Post Campus.

 How Does The Academic Resource Program Help A Student Reach His Or Her Potential?